Is keeping guard geese on the farm a good way to protect chickens and other birds?

 Advantages of Keeping Guardian Geese

-I hesitated keeping guard geese because I have heard they can be aggressive.
+I hesitated to keep guard geese because I have heard they can be aggressive.
 This is true with my geese.
 This can be an advantage to keep strange animals away from your farm and other birds.
 My geese have also kept strangers away from our home.
 This is also a disadvantage that I will elaborate on when discussing disadvantages.
 Our geese keep the UPS delivery person from delivering packages.
 I have found packages left in the middle of the driveway while we were away because I am sure the geese attacked the driver.

 Disadvantages of Keeping Guardian Geese

 The biggest disadvantage of keeping the geese is definitely the mess they leave wherever they go.
 I don’t want to get too graphic, but compared to chicken poop, goose poop is very runny.
 I understand where the saying “loose as a goose” came from.
 Since it is so loose, it is very difficult to see in the grass and almost impossible to clean up.
-If you have a beautiful yard, geese are not for you.
+If you have or want a beautiful yard, geese are not for you.

 As I mentioned earlier, my geese are becoming aggressive.
 They are still young, but the male has started to attack every member of my family.
 Thankfully, he gives plenty of time and warning before he attacks.
 They both nod their heads up and down, honking at me, then they slowly walk towards me with their wings out and finally, the male strike with his head straight out.
 He tries to bite me.
-He has bruised my leg but never broke the skin.
+It bruised my leg but never broke the skin.
 He literally “gooses me”.

 I have learned not to turn my back on him and always keep an eye on him when he is nearby.
 He has also attacked my children.
 My older boys can defend themselves, however, my daughter carries a stick when she is outside.
 Not really the most convenient or peaceful circumstances.
 If the gander continues to attack, I plan on penning them to prevent injury.